kuruae/puddle-bot/README.md

+# OUTDATED

+TODO: update this doc, make a centralized API client with proper async context management (top priority but im lazy), everything else should come after

 # GGST Discord Bot

 This bot posts Guilty Gear Strive match results to a Discord channel using the Puddle Farm API.